wp-plugins/image-collections/readme.txt

 If you want to create group of images and keep them in a separate folder this plugin is for you.

 The plugin is intended for WordPress theme and plugin developers who are looking for a better way to work with sets of images.
+Please note that this plugin isn't suitable for non-developers.
+To use Image Collections you need to build your own custom plugin.

 For working examples of how to use Image Collections in other plugins, see: